The Bureau for the Validation of Art

 Video: The Officials validating Hilary Powell at Bank Job, Walthamstow as part of Art Licks 2018.

 The Bureau has performed Validations at Art Licks London, 2018 and Social Works?
 Live in Manchester 2019.
-We were scheduled to perform in New York at Grace Exhibition Space during lockdown and instead performed via Zoom from Stroud.
-The BFTVOA will be continuing it’s vital work in the UK with the postponed Offbeat Festival in Oxford (2021).
+We performed in New York at Grace Exhibition Space during lockdown via Zoom from Stroud.
+The BFTVOA continued it’s vital work in the UK with Offbeat Festival in Oxford 2021.
+We had a solo show, “But Is It Art?” at Stroud Valleys Artspace in 2022 where we asked the public to bring us something that isn’t Art.
+We couldn’t find anything that was not Art.

-With thanks to Dan Edelstyn & Hilary Powell at Bank Job for the film.
+With thanks to Dan Edelstyn & Hilary Powell at Bank Job for the film featured here.

 The Importance of Validation